xluciadh/bio-volumentations/docs/source/examples.rst

 a set of single-channel :class:`mask` s or :class:`float_mask` s, respectively, and input them as stand-alone targets (see below how to transform multiple masks per image).

-The :class:`value` target can hold image-level numerical information, such as a classification label.
-Its value does not change during the transformation process.

 The :class:`keypoints` target is represented as a list of tuples.
 Each tuple represents the absolute coordinates of a keypoint in the volume, so it must contain either 3 or 4 numbers (for volumetric and time-lapse volumetric data, respectively).

+The :class:`value` target can hold any other data whose value does not change during the transformation process.
+This can be for example image-level information such as a classification labels.

 If a :class:`Random...` transform receives multiple targets on its input in a single call, the same transformation parameters are used to transform all of these targets.